3dln/chameleon-vscode-theme/README.md

 5. Click **Install** to install it
 6. Click **Reload** to reload the Code
 7. From the menu bar click: Code > Preferences > Color Theme > **Chameleon**

+## Roadmap

+1. More typescript specific colors
+2. Light theme
+3. Support for Python